hafiz-kamilin/exercise_vbaStomperDetector/README.md

 This is an example concept that shows how we can detect the disparity in compiled VBA macro (known as p-code) and VBA macro source code in Microsoft Office file.
 This disparity reveal that the Microsoft Office file was tampered to hide the malicious code from being detected by the Anti-Virus.

-It work by implementing the number of code lines and characters comparison between the decompiled p-code and the original source code.
+It work by comparing the number of code lines and characters on each lines with automated header removal between the decompiled p-code and the original source code.

 ## Test run